MinaAdjbishe/Colour-Expression-Perception-/README.md

 ## 📈 Visualisations

-This study produced several visualisations to support the statistical analysis.
-All plots are available in the repository and can be viewed or downloaded directly.

 ### **Interaction Plot**
 Shows how background colour modifies the effect of facial expression on happiness ratings.
 ![Interaction Plot](interaction_plot.png)